Tap That Error

 Handling Errors from `tap()` in Redux-Observable Epics with Async Side Effects

-safeTap()
+The Fix: safeTap()

 return tap({

-next: async (...args) => {
+next: async (value: T) => {

 try {

-await asyncFn(...args);
+await asyncFn(value);

 } catch (error) {

-// Optionally, dispatch an error action or handle as needed
+// Optionally dispatch an error action here

 }